- Latin America

 INCLUDES Accommodation; all meals; drinks when on the trail; tent; swag; horses; guide; backup vehicle.

 The weight limit is 85 kg in riding gear.
 Riders up to 93 kg may be accommodated subject to availability and payment of an extra horse supplement $1,070.17.

 SINGLE SUPPLEMENT No single supplement if willing to share otherwise $251.80 to guarantee a single (2 nights).

 TRANSFERS from Windhoek airport on the first day, to the start of the ride on the second day and back to Windhoek on last day are included in the ride price.
 These are non-optional transfers and are not refundable.

 The meeting point is Windhoek and we will arrange transfers for you.

 On the first day of the ride your flight can arrive at Windhoek International Airport at any time.
 You will then be transferred to a Windhoek guesthouse, where you spend the first night.
 Check-in at the guesthouse is usually from 13:00.
 If you arrive before this you can make use of the main facilities until your room is ready.
-Alternatively, it may be possible to pay for early check-in, so please ask if you would like us to check availability for you.

 At the end of the ride, return to Windhoek by road, a journey of around 8 hours.
 The very earliest possible flight departure time from Windhoek is 18:00.